September 8, 1925

 Dr. Strangelove, the wheelchair-using nuclear war expert and former Nazi

-He was nominated for the Academy Award, a BAFTA Award and he won a Golden Globe Award for Best Actor for his role as Chance the gardener in comedy drama film Being There (1979).
+He was nominated for the Academy Award for Best Actor and the BAFTA Film Award for Best Actor also won the Golden Globe Award for Best Actor – Musical or Comedy for his role as Chance the gardener in comedy drama film Being There (1979).

 He portrayed Chief Inspector Clouseau in The Pink Panther movie series:

-The Pink Panther (1963), for which he won a BAFTA Award and was nominated for the Golden Globe Award for Best Actor
+The Pink Panther (1963), for which he was nominated for the British Academy Film Award for Best British Actor and the Golden Globe Award for Best Actor – Musical or Comedy

 A Shot in the Dark (1964)